Flexible study options to suit your military lifestyle

-NIC also has partnership agreements in place that allow you to transfer seamlessly to University of Victoria, Vancouver Island University, University of Northern BC and Royal Roads University.
+NIC also has partnership agreements in place with other post-secondary institutions that allow you to transfer seamlessly to University of Victoria, Vancouver Island University, University of Northern BC and Royal Roads University.
 NIC courses can be combined to create a general transfer plan to universities Canada-wide.

 Challenging ITA exams

 If you have extensive experience working in a trade, you may be able to challenge ITA exams for certification.
-Our military/educational advisor can help you navigate this process.
+Our military advisor can help you navigate this process.